Echinacea, which comes from the echinacea purpurea plant, is a herbal remedy traditionally used to ease the symptoms of cold and flu.

 If you’re pregnant or breastfeeding you should not take echinacea products.

-If you’re suffering with a cold or the flu at this time, speak to your doctor, pharmacist, or health visitor so they can recommend a suitable remedy for you.
+If you’re suffering from a cold or the flu at this time, speak to your doctor, pharmacist, or health visitor so they can recommend a suitable remedy for you.

 Echinacea is not suitable for children under the age of 12.

-If your child is suffering with cold and flu symptoms, speak to your doctor or pharmacist so they can suggest a suitable remedy for them.
+If your child is suffering from cold and flu symptoms, speak to your doctor or pharmacist so they can suggest a suitable remedy for them.

 Like many medications and herbal remedies, echinacea can have side effects, although not everyone will experience them.

 These include symptoms of an allergic reaction, which may be severe, including but not limited to itching, hives, and swelling of the face, mouth, or throat.